spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-warehouse.csv.md

 ---
 title: File details- warehouse.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-warehousecsv
+originalArticleId: 11ccd59d-1d0d-4588-82fa-97d16a5867cd
 redirect_from:
   - /v5/docs/file-details-warehousecsv
   - /v5/docs/en/file-details-warehousecsv
 ---

-This article contains content of the **warehouse.csv** file to configure [Warehouse](https://documentation.spryker.com/docs/en/inventory-management) information on your Spryker Demo Shop.
+This article contains content of the **warehouse.csv** file to configure [Warehouse](/docs/scos/dev/features/202005.0/inventory-management/inventory-management.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: